-- A. Funding for the contract is from the United States Housing and Urban Development ("HUD"). - HUD has awarded additional CoC Program funds to County for an additional year for services to the B. homeless. - The Pima County Board of Supervisors finds that it is in the best interests of the residents of Pima C. County to provide an additional year of Rapid Rehousing ("RRH") services for the homeless. - D. County has reviewed Awardee's performance and finds it satisfactory.
+- A. Funding for the contract is from the United States Housing and Urban Development ("HUD"). - B. HUD has awarded additional CoC Program funds to County for an additional year for services to the homeless. - C. The Pima County Board of Supervisors finds that it is in the best interests of the residents of Pima County to provide an additional year of Rapid Rehousing ("RRH") services for the homeless.